Background & Mission

 How to Sign Up

-An office-designated liaison should contact the Student Sustainability Corps at ECsustainabilitycorps@gmail.com.
+An office-designated liaison should contact the Assistant Director of Sustainability at firstname.lastname@example.org.
 An Energy Conservation Specialist will reply and get you set up for your first audit.

 Program materials can be downloaded from the Earlham College Sustainability website or by clicking the links in the sidebar.
 The checklist available to download on the website is for your office to look at to get an idea of what the audit will look like.
 The actual audit runs online through Qualtrics and is accessible upon request.

 International Programs Office

 Green Office Program Tips